malindasds/pyCLAWSps/README.rst

 * 'setVoltage(voltage_dec)' - Sets the high voltage output to the voltage specified (V)
 * 'getVoltage()'         - Returns power supply voltage in Volts
 * 'getCurrent()'         - Returns power supply current in mA
-* 'printStatus()'        - Prints status information on the power supply (similar to getMonitorInfo()) but without voltage and current values
+* 'printStatus()'        - Prints status information on the power supply (similar to 'getMonitorInfo()') but without voltage and current values
 * 'close()'              - Close serial port